m4sterle/korok4est/content/posts/about me.md

 Here's where it gets interesting—while struggling through medical education, I found myself increasingly drawn to systematic thinking, knowledge management tools, and the ways technology could enhance learning and clinical reasoning.

-The [[korok4est|korok4est]] started as simply a way to document my medical knowledge and personal growth (and play with [[journal/pixel-art|pixel art]], because why not?).
+The [[posts/korok4est]] started as simply a way to document my medical knowledge and personal growth (and play with pixel art, because why not?).
 But somehow, almost accidentally, this project became my gateway into the tech world.

 From experimenting with digital gardens to learning web development, from discovering the fediverse to exploring the Gemini protocol—these technical explorations started bringing back the spark of curiosity and joy that had been missing.